 Coursework and Milestones

 Students must complete a course in neuroanatomy (either Systems Neurobiology, NROSCI 2102, or Functional Neuroanatomy, NROSCI 2011) and a course in cellular and molecular neuroscience (either Cellular and Molecular Neurobiology, NROSCI 2100 and NROSCI 2101, or Neurophysiology, NROSCI 2012, plus Synaptic Transmission, NROSCI 2017).
-Graduate-level courses in statistics and research ethics also are strongly recommended though not required (see section 4.1).
-Students must also participate in a journal club every fall and spring term (this could be either a CNUP journal club or a more specialized journal club), and must attend the neuroscience seminar series (NROSCI 2106).
+Graduate-level courses in statistics and research ethics also are strongly recommended though not required.
+Students must also participate in a journal club every fall and spring term (this could be either a CNUP journal club or a more specialized journal club) and must attend the neuroscience seminar series (NROSCI 2106).
 A minimum grade of B is required to pass a course, and a cumulative grade point average of at least 3.0 must be maintained throughout the course of study.
-Students must complete at least 15 credit hours of coursework toward the total of 30 credits required for the master’s degree.
+Students must complete at least 15 credit hours of coursework (12 of which must be formal coursework, while the remaining 3 may be journal clubs or seminars) toward the total of 30 credits required for the master’s degree.
 Students are also required to pass two milestones en route to the master’s degree: the Reprint Exam and the Master’s Thesis Defense.
 Specific details regarding these milestones are provided later in this document.

 All applicants must have an eligible faculty sponsor before submitting an application.
-Application procedures are available from the Department of Neuroscience Graduate Administrator.
+Application procedures are available from the Department of Neuroscience Graduate Program Administrator.
 The Admissions Committee reviews applications when they are complete, and successful applicants may initiate formal studies in the term following acceptance.
-Any questions regarding specific issues should be directed to the Director of Graduate Studies, Dr. Stephen D. Meriney, 412-624-8283, email@example.com.
+Any questions regarding specific issues should be directed to the Graduate Program Administrator.